r0bertgabriel/r0bertgabriel/README.md

 🌱 I am currently a student of Systems Analysis and Development, and Data Science and Analysis.
 I am also pursuing studies in Information Security.

 💬 I am 27 years old, currently living in Brazil.
 I have experience with:
-- **Programming Languages**: SQL, Python, Shell Script
+- **Programming Languages**: SQL, Python, R, Shell Script
-- **Operating Systems**: Linux, Windows
+- **Operating Systems**: Linux Desktop and Linux Server, Windows
-- **Data Science**: Data Analysis, Data Visualization, Machine Learning, Deep Learning
+- **Data Science**: Data Analysis, Data Visualization, Machine Learning, Deep Learning and Storytelling
 - **Mathematics**: Linear Algebra, Statistics

 ## More About Me
 - 💬 I enjoy learning and applying new technologies to solve real-world problems.
+I currently use project-based learning methodology when I want to learn something new.
 - 🛠️ I am always open to collaborating on interesting projects and ideas.